omarmhaimdat/quickner/README.md

 from quickner import Quickner

-quick = Quickner.from_jsonl("annotations.jsonl") # load the annotations from a jsonl file quick = Quickner.from_spacy("annotations.spacy") # load the annotations from a spaCy file
+quick = Quickner.from_jsonl("annotations.jsonl") # load the annotations from a jsonl file quick = Quickner.from_spacy("annotations.json") # load the annotations from a spaCy file
 ```